dudoska9/csFinalProject/README.md

 # csFinalProject
-IMPORTANT: need to have graphics.h library installed first/n I implemented this project by using C++ and the graphics.h library.
+IMPORTANT: need to have graphics.h library installed first

+I implemented this project by using C++ and the graphics.h library.
 I created a straightforward ticket booking system in C++.
 In this system, I wanted to design an engaging and interactive program where users can click to book any seat of a cinema and mark it as booked.